fredshone/K_means-for-Image-Matching/README.md

 Works pretty well, although the effectiveness of the `object_methods` are questionable.
 ### van_gogh_images
-Just for fun (without retuning any parametres) I implemented the above on some Vincent Van Goghs.
+Just for fun (without re-tuning any parametres) I implemented the above on some Vincent Van Goghs.
 Note that the images are loaded from URLs grabbed from [Kaggle](https://www.kaggle.com/gfolego/vangogh).
 **Warning** - the images are huge so either limit the test or allow Processing to use more bytes in `Preferences`.

 Target Image             |  Best Match  | Worst Match